CLI Reference

 Quick screenshot workflow

-haptix tool screenshot --annotated --output annotated.jpg
+haptix tool screenshot --annotated -o annotated.jpg

 haptix tool tree